 Use any cheese(s) you would use for pizza or pasta.
 Mozzarella is great, and I also like the pizza blend (provolone, asiago, and mozzarella) in this dish.
 You can melt the cheese over the stove top, in the microwave, or under the broiler.

 Any combination of seafood can be used.
 I used shrimp and squid in this recipe.
 Clams and mussels would be great additions as well.
-If you don’t like seafood, simply use my traditional tteokbokki recipe and add cheese on top to make cheese tteokbokki.
+If you don’t like seafood, simply omit them.

-Both of my traditional and soupy tteokbokki recipes use anchovy broth, but I used dashima and shrimp shells to make a flavorful broth here.
+Both of my classic tteokbokki and soupy tteokbokki recipes use anchovy broth, but I used dashima and shrimp shells to make a flavorful broth here.
 You can simply use water if you want.
 The additions of seafood and cheese give the dish lots of flavor anyway.

 Seafood Cheese Tteokbokki (Spicy Rice Cake)